csharpie/slackbot/README.md

 * Deploying a Django App to Heroku
 	* https://devcenter.heroku.com/articles/deploying-python

-Please feel free to make for this project and make pull requests!
+Please feel free to fork this project and make pull requests!